wcygan/encd/readme.md

 ### Encryption

-Encrypt a list of arguments (files or directories):
+Encrypt a list of files or directories:

 ```bash
 $ encd enc [ARGS...] -p YourSecretPhrase